N-Hydroxyphthalimide

-N-Hydroxyphthalimide is the N-hydroxy derivative of phthalimide.
-The compound can be utilized as a catalyst for oxidation reactions, in particular for the selective oxidation (e. g. alkanes to alcohols) with molecular oxygen under mild conditions.
+N-Hydroxyphthalimide is the organic compound with the formula C6H4(CO)2NOH.
+A white or yellow solid, it is a derivative of phthalimide.
+The compound is used as a catalyst in the synthesis of other organic compounds.
+It is soluble in water and organic solvents such as acetic acid, ethyl acetate and acetonitrile.

 Occurrence and production

-The synthesis of N-hydroxyphthalimide from phthaloyl chloride and hydroxylamine hydrochloride in the presence of sodium carbonate in aqueous solution was first reported by Lassar Cohn in 1880 (referred to as "Phthalylhydroxylamin").
+As described by Lassar Cohn in 1880, N-hydroxyphthalimide was produced from phthaloyl chloride and hydroxylamine hydrochloride in the presence of sodium carbonate.

 The product forms as a red sodium salt under basic conditions, while white N-hydroxyphthalimide precipitates in 55% yield as the solution is acidified.
 N-hydroxyphthalimide is also produced by reacting hydroxylamine hydrochloride with diethyl phthalate in the presence of sodium acetate, or with phthalic anhydride in the presence of sodium carbonate with heating.
 In the last case, an overall yield of 76% is produced following purification by recrystallization.

 Microwave irradiation of phthalic anhydride and hydroxylamine hydrochloride in pyridine produces N-hydroxyphthalimide in 81% yield.
-Even in the absenceof a base, phthalic anhydride and hydroxylamine phosphate react to produce N-hydroxyphthalimide in 86% yield when heated to 130 °C.
+Even in the absence of a base, phthalic anhydride and hydroxylamine phosphate react to produce N-hydroxyphthalimide in 86% yield when heated to 130 °C.

 Properties

-N-Hydroxyphthalimide is a colorless to yellow, odorless crystalline powder which is soluble in water and organic solvents such as acetic acid, ethyl acetate and acetonitrile.
-The compound exists in two different-colored monoclinic crystal forms.
-In case of the colorless white form, the NOH group is rotated about 1.19° from the plane of the molecule, while in the yellow form it is much closer to planarity (0.06° rotation).
+N-Hydroxyphthalimide exists in two polymorphs, colorless and yellow, In the colorless white form, the NOH group is rotated about 1.19° from the plane of the molecule, while in the yellow form it is much closer to planarity (0.06° rotation).

-The color of the synthesized N-hydroxyphthalimide depends on the type of solvent used; the color transition from white to yellow is irreversible.
+The color of the synthesized N-hydroxyphthalimide is determined by the solvent used; the color transition from white to yellow is irreversible.
 N-Hydroxyphthalimide forms strongly colored, mostly yellow or red salts with alkali and heavy metals, ammonia and amines.
 Hydrolysis of N-hydroxyphthalimide by the addition of strong bases produces phthalic acid monohydroxamic acid by adding water across one of the carbon–nitrogen bonds.
 N-Hydroxyphthalimide ethers, on the other hand, are colorless and provide O-alkylhydroxylamines by alkaline hydrolysis or cleavage through hydrazine hydrate.